 Admission requirements include a bachelor's (or master's) degree in engineering or a related field from an accredited institution, a minimum grade point average of 3.0, and GRE scores, among other requirements.
 At the end of the program, graduates can pursue opportunities in biochemical, environmental, architectural, and systems engineering.

-The University of Wisconsin offers an online master’s in sustainable systems engineering that helps students understand the economics, science, policies, and engineering of future clean energy systems and sources.
+The University of Wisconsin offers an online master of engineering in sustainable systems engineering that helps students understand the economics, science, policies, and engineering of future clean energy systems and sources.
 Since all courses are available online, it can be an ideal choice for working professionals and engineers.

 The 30-credit program provides students with foundational knowledge in policy, science, and economics of energy systems and sources.
-The curriculum includes courses in core competencies of sustainability, sustainable approaches to system improvement, change management, sustainable systems engineering, organizational communication, and sustainable facilities and energy resources.
+The curriculum includes courses in core competencies of sustainability, sustainable approaches to system improvement, renewable energy systems, sustainable systems engineering, electromechanical energy conversion, and sustainable facilities and energy resources.

 Admission requirements include a bachelor’s degree in an engineering discipline, math, or physics, a GPA of 3.0 in the last two years of undergraduate study, as well as GRE test scores.
 The last requirement can be waived for well-qualified applicants.
 Graduates can pursue opportunities in various engineering industries and become well-qualified engineers.